vinkrish/vinkrish.github.io/content/blog/markdown/automate.md

 Now you can call `file_name` from terminal.

-**Update:** I realised gh-pages allowes public folder of a app to be github pages, so I created another branch which has gatsby code and master branch now has generated public files, the above steps are unnecessary if you decide to go with this approach.
+**Update:** I realised gh-pages allowes public or docs folder of a app to be github pages, so I created another branch which has gatsby code and master branch now has generated public files, the above steps are unnecessary if you decide to go with this approach.